py-code314/tic-tac-toe/README.md

 # The Odin Project - Tic Tac Toe solution

-This is a solution to the [Tic Tac Toe project on The Odin Project](https://www.theodinproject.com/lessons/node-path-javascript-tic-tac-toe)
+This is a solution for the [Tic Tac Toe project on The Odin Project](https://www.theodinproject.com/lessons/node-path-javascript-tic-tac-toe)

 ## Table of contents